hertze/PoserFrames/README.md

 4. **borderThickness_67**: Border width in % for 67, initially set to 2.

+5. **border_thickness_45**: Border width in % for 4x5; initially set to 1.

-5. **offset_factor**: How much offset is allowed for 35mm and 67, where 0 is none, 0.5 is medium and 1 is maximum.
+6. **offset_factor**: How much offset is allowed for 35mm and 67, where 0 is none, 0.5 is medium and 1 is maximum.

-6. **edge_odds**: The odds of getting a 35mm or 67 frame scanned right to the edge.
+7. **edge_odds**: The odds of getting a 35mm or 67 frame scanned right to the edge.
 1 is certain, 10 is 10% probable.

-7. **feather_factor**: How much feathering of the border you like.
+8. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.

+9. **feather_factor_645**: How much feathering of the border you like for 645.
+The lower value, the more feathering.
+Initial value is 2400.

+10. **feather_factor_67_square**: How much feathering of the border you like for square and 67.
+The lower value, the more feathering.
+Initial value is 3600.

+11. **feather_factor_45**: How much feathering of the border you like for 4x5.
+The lower value, the more feathering.
+Initial value is 5400.

 Examples